 Roof extensions in conservation areas require planning permission.

-English Heritage have also produced a set of Frequently Asked Questions which can be viewed by clicking here.
+English Heritage have also produced a set of frequently asked questions.